-Have trouble handling strong emotions
+Have trouble handling strong emotions.

 Need adult help (swaddling, rocking, holding, quiet talk) to calm down.

-Enjoy audience and applause
+Enjoy audience and applause.

 To encourage behavior, provide attention, smile, and clap.
 Ignore undesired behaviors.

-Can play alone for brief periods of time
+Can play alone for brief periods of time.

 Provide frequent checks and attention.

-Become angry when frustrated
+Become angry when frustrated.

 Remain calm, don’t take it personally.
 Try to distract or redirect their attention.

-Learn by exploring the environment
+Learn by exploring the environment.

 Assume they will touch or put things in their mouth.
-Put small objects (choking hazards) and breakables out of reach.
+Put small objects (choking hazards) and breakables out of reach.\

-Have very short attention spans
+Have short attention spans; easily distracted.

-Can follow very simple instructions
+Can follow very simple instructions.

 Keep instructions short—one or two words (No touch!
 Be gentle.
 Hot!).
 Use actions to show what you want (e.g., say “Clean up time!” and start putting away toys).

-Want to do more things for themselves
+Want to do more things for themselves.

 Be patient.
 When it’s safe, let them try to do things by themselves.
 Allow extra time.
 Expect messy meals and frustration.
 Applaud their efforts, even if not perfect.